 Walk-In Clinic – Moberly, MO

-We offer birth control pills, DepoProvera, intrauterine devices (IUD), and Nexplanon.
-For those who cannot use these methods we give counseling and referrals.
+Our health clinic offers birth control pills, DepoProvera, intrauterine devices (IUD), and Nexplanon.
+For those who cannot use these methods, we give counseling and referrals.
 For those receiving DepoProvera we require two negative pregnancy tests (separated by 10 days) before initiation of contraception.

 Our nurse practitioner provides a breast exam as part of the well woman exam or if you are experiencing other breast symptoms (such as self-detected breast lump).
 Referrals for mammography are available and self-breast exam education is provided to patients.

 When possible, mammogram funding is made available to qualifying patients.
 This program is supported by the Mother’s Day 5K “Run 4 Her Life”.